khanlab/labelmerge/docs/getting_started/singularity.md

 ### Explanation

-Everything prior to the container (`khanlab_scattr_latest.sif`) are arguments to Singluarity / Apptainer, and after are to SCATTR itself.
-The first three arguments to SCATTR (as with any BIDS App) are the input folder (`test/data/bids`), the output folder (`test/data/derivatives`), and the analysis level (`participant`).
+Everything prior to the container (`khanlab_labelmerge_latest.sif`) are arguments to Singluarity / Apptainer, and after are to Labelmerge itself.
+The first three arguments to Lablemerge (as with any BIDS App) are the input folder (`test/data/bids`), the output folder (`test/data/derivatives`), and the analysis level (`participant`).
-The `participant` analysis level is used in SCATTR to perform further participant-level processing of Freesurfer (thalamus segmentation), external atlases (combining segmentations) and diffusion derived data (estimation of fibre orientation distributions).
-This includes estimating an average response function from input data.
+The `participant` analysis level is used in Labelmerge to perform further participant-level processing of external atlases (combining segmentations).

 The `--fs-license` argument allows for specification of the location of the required Freesurfer license file if not already specified in the `FS_LICENSE` environment variable.
 Note, that this is required to perform any Freesurfer-related processing.
 The `--force-output` flag is a Snakemake argument that is invoked to allow for writing of output file to already existing folders - in this case, for thalamus segmentations via